daQuincy/DeepMusicvStyle/README.md

 ```

 ## Feedback
 Suggestions and opinions of any sort are welcomed.
-Please contact the authors by sending email to `yuquan95@gmail.com` or `cs.chan@um.edu.my`.
+Please contact the authors by sending email to `yuquan95 at gmail.com` or `cs.chan at um.edu.my`.

+## License and Copyright
+The project is open source under BSD-3 license (see the ``` LICENSE ``` file).
+Codes can be used freely only for academic purpose.

+&#169;2017-2020 Center of Image and Signal Processing, Faculty of Computer Science and Information Technology, University of Malaya.